PlainQuake

 The verdict

-North Macedonia has logged 42 M4+ earthquakes since 2005 and 4 major M6+ events since 1900, the strongest reaching magnitude 6.7.
+North Macedonia is below the global median in catalogued seismic activity, with 42 M4+ earthquakes logged since 2005 and 4 major M6+ events since 1900, the strongest reaching magnitude 6.7.

-Average catalogued magnitude is 4.3 - most events are moderate M4–5 tremors that are felt but rarely cause damage.
+Average catalogued magnitude is 4.3 - most events are moderate M4-5 tremors that are felt but rarely cause damage.
+On the M4+ activity ladder Oman sits immediately above at 44 events and Jamaica sits immediately below at 39.

 Major (M6+) earthquakes in North Macedonia by year